Kodenaime/Kodenaime/README.md

 - 👋 Hi, I’m iamdaniel
-- 👀 I’m interested in getting better in android development and Web development
+- 👀 I’m interested in working with new frame works and libraries
-- 🌱 I’m currently learning android development
+- 🌱 I’m currently learning react
-- 💞️ I’m looking to collaborate on a student website
+- 💞️ I’m looking to collaborate on an online market
 - 📫 How to reach me creativedannyk@gmail.com

 <!---